Understand your competitors

 Try to find out as much as you can about your competitors.
 Look for articles or adverts in the trade press or mainstream publications.
 Read their marketing literature.
 Check their entries in directories and phone books.
 If they are an online business, ask for a trial of their service.

 If your competitor is a public company, read a copy of their annual report.
-Limited companies have to lodge their accounts with Companies House.
+Limited companies must lodge their accounts with Companies House.

 Go to exhibitions